All Episodes

 When Bush employed military contractors, they were called Bush mercenaries.

-Now they're Obama's angels.
+Now they are Obama's angels.

-It's from the Daily Beast.
+This is from the Daily Beast.

-As American commanders meet this week for the Afghanistan review.
+As American commanders meet this week for the Afghanistan Review, Obama is hiring military contractors at a rate that would make Bush blush.

 I don't actually know if he's hiring Blackwater, but he's hiring people like it.

-I mean, this is you know the left out there just got to be fuming.
+I mean, this is, you know, the left out there just got to be fuming.

 Obama's giving us George W. Bush for Christmas.

-This is what this is happening out there.
+That's what this is happening out there.

-Let's go to the audio sound bites, ladies and gentlemen.
+Let's go to the audio soundbites, ladies and gentlemen.

 Yesterday on NPR's Fresh Air, here is a portion of linguist Jeff Nunberg's report about his annual word of the year.